 Encouragement.
 Few people in your life are prepared to encourage any effort you might make toward the kind of lifeline learning program featured here at Free-Ed.Net.
 This kind of work is traditionally a lonely affair, mainly because "society" is generally clueless about effective, self-directed learning.
 I've been with it for nearly three-quarters of a century, so I am acutely aware of the roller-coaster ride it makes of a life.
 I know a lot more about being discouraged than encouraged by friends, family, and coworkers.

 And I'm not into motivational "hold-you-feet-to-the-fire" stuff.
 If you are self-motivated to learn (even if you feel like walking away from it for a short time), you don't need a drill seargent or a loud-mouth motivational speaker to keep you going.
 Once you let the fire start, there is no putting it out.
 So you shouldn't expect to find a lot of kisses and hugs here.
 I'm just a grizzly old man who has a lot of experience with this special brand of lifelong learning and the kinds of people it attracts (and repels).
 You'll be okay.
 Just play around on the site until that fire flares up again.
 It will.

 The Path Not Taken

 There is a step beyond the type or level of lifelong learning offered here at Free-Ed.Net.
 I call it Radical Lifelong Learning.
 This is where you excel in your learning to a point where you can put it to work in the real world -- devising a career that is way above your pay grade.
-It's how I managed to teach technology and math in junior colleges for twenty years with no degree.
-It's how I managed to pick up a Federal research grant, put two U.S. patents on my wall, write thirty technical books for mainstream publishers, and a handful of other things that are detailed in my Kindle book:
+It's how I managed, with no degree, to teach technology and math in junior colleges for twenty years.
+It's how I managed to pick up a Federal research grant, put two U.S. patents on my wall, write thirty technical books for mainstream publishers, and do a handful of other things that are detailed in my Kindle book:

 Tell Me Again: Why Should I Want to Do This?